Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 If you find yourself locked out of a Linux machine, and you have access to the console, booting into single user mode will will often not require a password, and in single-user mode you can change passwords or perform various other repair tasks.
 (Some systems do password-protect single-user mode, in which case you would need to boot a “live” or “rescue” CD to reset your

-Use the correct command to reboot your CentOS VM, and when you see the GNU GRUB
+Use the correct command to reboot your CentOS VM, and when you see the

-menu and the countdown timer, halt the GRUB countdown by pressing the space bar or an arrow key.
+GNU GRUB menu and the countdown timer, halt the GRUB countdown by

 Use GRUB to edit your boot options so you boot into single user mode.
 (Refer to last term’s CST8207 Booting and GRUB.)

-Verify that you are in single user mode: when you issue the command runlevel
+Verify that you are in single user mode: when you issue the command

-Note that you are running as root
+Note that you are running as root and can change the password of

-and can change the password of any user in single-user mode, including the root
+any user in single-user mode, including the root password.

-Put the output of the command ps auxww
+Put the output of the command ps auxww into a file named

-in your sysadmin base directory, and change the ownership and group of this file to your ordinary sysadmin user.
-(Don’t leave root
+ownership and group of this file to your ordinary sysadmin user.

--owned files in ordinary user accounts!)
+(Don’t leave root-owned files in ordinary user accounts!)

 Exit this single-user shell, which will allow the system to boot into the default runlevel.